karoly-hars/MASAT_IG_for_SLAM/README.md

 ```sh
 ./MASAT 'path_input_file' 'path_to_output_file'
 ```
 The input files must be in .g2o format.
-There are some examples in the 'input_data' folder
+There are some examples in the 'input_data' folder.

 Once the inital guess is finished, we suggest using the [g2o](https://github.com/RainerKuemmerle/g2o) framework for optimization and visualization.